 R&DE Stanford Dining prides itself on providing high-quality and nutritious cuisine to meet the wide variety of dietary needs within our diverse Stanford community.
-The Eat Well @Stanford program is committed to supporting the welfare of the campus community and enhancing the development of lifelong eating practices that promote health and wellbeing.
-Learn more about our Food Standards and Nutrition Philosophy.
+Learn more about our philosophy and commitments to support the welfare of the campus community and enhance the development of lifelong eating practices that promote health and wellbeing in our Eat Well @Stanford Ethos.

 Meet Our Nutritionists

 R&DE Stanford Dining’s nutritionists work closely with our culinary team to review food purchases and strategically design menus that are delicious, nutritious and sustainable.
 The nutrition team reviews all food purchases and recipes and manages the menu labeling program to communicate ingredients, dietary qualities, sustainability attributes and allergens to diners.
 They support students, staff and guests with a wide variety of nutritional needs including food allergies, medical diets, vegan/vegetarianism, healthy eating and more.
 Our nutritionists have extensive knowledge in translating nutritional science into food recommendations and are uniquely positioned to help navigate dietary needs and preferences in the dining halls.